-Methodology for 100 Best Small and 100 Best Medium Workplaces in 2020
+Methodology for Best Small Workplaces and Best Medium Workplaces in 2021

-To determine the 2020 Best Small Workplaces list and the 2020 Best Medium Workplaces list, Fortune partnered with the people analytics firm Great Place to Work® to analyze confidential survey feedback representing more than 189,000 employees working in small- and medium-sized businesses in the United States.
+To determine the 2021 Best Small Workplaces list and the 2021 Best Medium Workplaces list, Fortune partnered with the people analytics firm Great Place to Work® to analyze anonymous survey feedback representing more than 280,000 employees working in small- and medium-sized businesses in the United States.

 Employees responded to over 60 survey questions describing the extent to which their organization creates a Great Place to Work For All™.
 Eight-five percent of the evaluation is based on what employees say about their experiences of trust and reaching their full human potential as part of their organization, no matter who they are or what they do.
 Great Place to Work analyzes these experiences relative to each organization’s size, workforce make up, and what’s typical relative to their peers in the industry.